nodejs/node/doc/api/child_process.md

 added: v0.7.2
 -->

-Closes the IPC channel between parent and child, allowing the child to exit gracefully once there are no other connections keeping it alive.
-After calling this method the `subprocess.connected` and `process.connected` properties in both the parent and child (respectively) will be set to `false`, and it will be no longer possible to pass messages between the processes.
+Closes the IPC channel between parent and child processes, allowing the child process to exit gracefully once there are no other connections keeping it alive.
+After calling this method the `subprocess.connected` and `process.connected` properties in both the parent and child processes (respectively) will be set to `false`, and it will be no longer possible to pass messages between the processes.

 The `'disconnect'` event will be emitted when there are no messages in the process of being received.
 This will most often be triggered immediately after